-Or †11 How does Sherriff make the death of Osbor ne seem such a terrible loss?
-Support your ideas with details from the writing.
+- Or †11 How does Sherriff make the death of Osborne seem such a terrible loss?
+Support your ideas with details from the writing. - Or You are Hibbert, in your sleeping quarters.
+The Colonel is about to leave the dugout after talking to Stanhope.